dendronhq/dendron-site/vault/dendron.topic.links.md

 ## Children Links

-When you [[publish|dendron.topic.publishing]] your notes, Dendron shows all children of the note at the bottom.
+When you [[publish|dendron.topic.publish]] your notes, Dendron shows all children of the note at the bottom.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/Quickstart_-_Dendron.jpg)